Agile Approaches to Handling Bugs in Production | David Tzemach

 In theory, Agile teams are expected to deliver a working increment of the software ready to be deployed at the end of each sprint.
-To support this, the increment must meet very restrictive quality standards that ensure the removal of critical bugs that may lead to unexpected behavior of the system.
+To support this, the increment must meet very restrictive quality standards that ensure the removal of critical bugs that may lead to unexpected system behavior.

-It takes time until the team establishes all the supporting frameworks and processes to be able to meet these expectations.
-The truth is that most teams struggle to do it and worse, their deliverables are released and cause more damage than actual value.
+It takes time until the team establishes all the supporting frameworks and processes to meet these expectations.
+The truth is that most teams struggle to do it, and worse, their deliverables are released and cause more damage than actual value.

-Besides the fact that we now have an angry customer who just realized that his production environment now has critical bugs that made him lose money or don’t allow him to keep providing his services, production bugs have a direct impact on the team itself.
+Besides the fact that we now have an angry customer who just realized that his production environment now has critical bugs that made him lose money or don’t allow him to keep providing his services, production bugs directly impact the team itself.

-Think about a situation where a team has taken a commitment for a sprint and in the middle, a new bug was discovered in production which now means that they need to shift their work and handle it, even at the cost of losing their ability to deliver a working increment.
+Think about a situation where a team has taken a commitment for a sprint.
+In the middle, a new bug was discovered in production, which now means that they need to shift their work and handle it, even at the cost of losing their ability to deliver a working increment.

 There are different ways of dealing with bugs related to a production environment (internal or external) that come up once the sprint is already started.
 Below are a few common scenarios and how the team should handle them: